Calaabdul/calaabdul/README.md

 ---

 ##  About Me
-I am passionate about **Data Science and AI** — from exploring datasets in Jupyter notebooks to building models that solve real-world problems.
+I am passionate about **Data Science and AI** — from exploring datasets to building models that solve real-world problems.
 My focus is on **End-to-End Machine Learning and AI**: training models, and deploying them so they can be used outside the notebook.

 ---